Aatlantise/gu-cli-remote-dev/readme.md

 Click on the terminal button on the lower left hand side corner.
-Your current tab should be `Local`, but click on the downward arrow next to it, and you should be able to select the remote terminal that looks like `username@localhost:port`
+Your current tab should be `Local`, but click on the downward arrow next to it, and you should be able to select the remote terminal that looks like `username@localhost:port #jim335@localhost:7503`

 Congratulations!
 Now your local files are also on the remote server, and your PyCharm's interpreter uses the remote compute.